Krrtis/static-portfolio/README.md

 # static-portfolio

-quickly made version of a portfolio site using semantic ui
+quickly made version of a portfolio site using semantic ui.